 Triglycerides (mg/dL) < 150 mg/dL is Desirable

-Cholesterol ratio is the ratio that indicates your likelihood of developing cardiovascular diseases.
+The cholesterol ratio is the ratio that indicates your likelihood of developing cardiovascular diseases.
 This ratio is calculated by dividing your total cholesterol by your HDL cholesterol.
 According to the American Heart Association, a desirable ratio is around 3.5, but anything below 5 is acceptable.
 Therefore, a higher ratio means a higher risk of heart disease.

-The first line of treatment to combat high levels of cholesterol include easy changes to diet and frequent exercise.
+The first line of treatment to combat high levels of cholesterol includes easy changes to diet and frequent exercise.
 Nevertheless, if these changes have been made, and levels remain high, then a more potent treatment is needed, such as medications.